What is a rental bond?

 What if I get a Notice of Claim letter from the RTA?

-After you move out, if someone applies to the RTA for the bond, the RTA will send you a Notice of Claim.
-If you disagree with the claim you have 14 days to fill in a Dispute Resolution Request (Form 16) or you can apply online to the RTA.
+After you move out, if someone else applies first to the RTA to claim your bond, the RTA will send you a Notice of Claim.
+If the RTA sends you a Notice of Claim, and you do not dispute the claim, the RTA will refund the bond according to the first bond claim.
+If you disagree with the claim you have 14 days to fill in a Dispute Resolution Request (Form 16) and send it into the RTA.

-The RTA Dispute Resolution Service can contact you and your lessor by telephone, to help you share information and see if you can reach an agreement.
+When you send the RTA a Form 16 the RTA Dispute Resolution Service will contact you and your lessor by telephone, to help you share information about the bond claims and see if you can reach an agreement about the bond refund.

-If you and your lessor reach an agreement, you can fill in a new Refund of Rental Bond (Form 4) or apply online to the RTA to release the bond as agreed.
+If you and your lessor reach an agreement, you can fill in a new Refund of Rental Bond (Form 4) and send it into the RTA to release the bond as agreed.

 If you don’t reach an agreement, the RTA will send you a letter that gives you 7 days to apply to the QCAT tenancy tribunal for a hearing about the bond refund.